-- 5. Securely store the flat tire and jacking equipment in the vehicle. - 6.
+- Securely store the flat tire and jacking equipment in the vehicle. - 6.
 Close the floor cover.

-• Always make sure that the spare tire and jacking equipment are properly secured after use.
-Such items can become dangerous projectiles in an accident or sudden stop. • The spare tire is designed for emergency use.
-See specific instructions under the heading "Wheels and tires" in the "Maintenance and do-ityourself" section of this manual.
-To start your engine with a booster battery, the instructions and precautions below must be followed.
+Always make sure that the spare tire and jacking equipment are properly secured after use.
+Such items can become dangerous projectiles in an accident or sudden stop.